mhkeller/sublime-interview-syntax/README.md

 ### Manual installation

 Copy the `Interview` folder into your Sublime Text Packages directory and add the contents of `base16-eighties.dark.additions.xml` as the last group the last `<array>` of your current syntax highlighter's `.tmTheme` file.
-For Space Gray Eighties, this is `~/Library/Application Support/Sublime Text 2/Packages/Theme - Spacegray/base16-eighties.dark.tmTheme`
+For Space Gray Eighties, this is `~/Library/Application Support/Sublime Text 2/Packages/Theme - Spacegray/base16-eighties.dark.tmTheme`.

+**Note:** The `base16-eighties.dark.additions.xml` file defines specific colors to the scopes given to on/off/bg selectors.
+The Interview syntax definition also comes with more generic scopes such as `string.regexp` for information on background.
+This is to provide some fallback support for color schemes that we don't explicitly write a clunky installer like this one for.
+It's still advisable to add the custom additions to your `.tmTheme` file however because 1) it ensures that you'll get this nice green / blue / red distinction and it also turns lists from red to orange.
+That way, every style has a unique color and you won't be confused when your list appears red and you think that part of the discussion was off the record.

 ## Contributing